 Swimming is my coaching specialty and I enjoy helping someone learn their first strokes just as much as I enjoy helping former collegiate swimmers in their masters swimming goals.
 We look forward to sharing our experiences, knowledge and enthusiasm for the sport with you!

 By the way, your coach is also an author.
-My first novel, HOVER, will be published by Macmillan in June 2015.
+My debut novel, HOVER, was published by Macmillan in June 2015.
+My second novel, CLEAR TO LIFT, released July 12, 2016.
 You can read more at my author website, www.anneawilson.com.

 Associate Coach, USAT Certified Coach